Last update: 06-03-2019 - older versions

 |Simulcast on AM / FM||Exclusive on digital||Total of services|

-Over 28% of all cars in Norway have a DAB radio.
+By November 2017 49% of all Norwegian private cars had a DAB+ radio (Digital radio survey, Kantar Media).
 With the announcement of FM switch off in 2017, the main in-car focus is on the market for adaptors and retro-fit digital radios, to ensure these are as widely available as possible.

 The proposed strategy is to install DAB radios into as many cars as possible before the FM shutdown, making adaptors available through traditional and non-traditional car accessory sales channels.
 A key element in the strategy is to offer DAB adaptor installation at the same time as periodic vehicle-controls.

-60% of drivers who do not have DAB in the car say they will wait to upgrade when the FM network is extinguished.
+Before the switch off 60% of drivers who did not have DAB in the car said they would wait to upgrade when the FM network is extinguished.

 When asked what they plan to do with their old FM radios, 41% of car owners without DAB said that they want to upgrade to a DAB adapter or a new radio.
 11% reported that they are replacing their car before FM is extinguished.
 10% want to wait until they get more knowledge about how to fix it.
 As many as 26% do not know or did not answer what they would do.
 Read more.

-DAB sales penetration by population in Norway is 71% and 74% by household.
+DAB sales penetration by population in Norway is 72% by household.
 Sales of DAB receivers including in-car products, have been increasing steadily since their introduction into the market in 2009 when 63,000 were sold, compared to the 667,000 units sold in 2014.

 2009 - 63,000